digitalave/digitalave-old-site.github.io/_posts/2019-12-16-How_To_Setup_Intrusion_Detection_Using_Snort_on_PfSense.md

 <img src="/images/Snort-pfsense/snort_6.3_N.jpg" width="100%">

-They do have thousands of pre defined rule sets.
-These, rules are the source for all of these.
+They have thousands of pre defined rule sets.
+These, rules are the source for the Snort System.

-Phase it here.
-In order to  download the rule sets.
+Phase the Oinkmater Code in the "Snort Oikmaster Code" In order to download the free Snort rule sets.

-This rule database update every 24hrs..
+This rule databases update every 24hrs..

-Rules are the source for Snort.
+And also  can use Snort GPLv2 Community Rules and the Emerging Threats (ET )Open Rules freely.
+You don't need to register to use them.

-The Snort GPLv2 Community Rules and the Emerging Threats Open Rules are both available for free with no registration required.
 In here we can enable both of them as well.

 * **Snort GPLv2 : Enabled**
 * **Emergin Threats (ET) Open : Enabled**